caffeinalab/sink/README.md

 > This approach isn't recommended because it creates unnecessary copies of the same file and it adds load to the server.
 Use a service to resize photos on the fly instead and turn off image resizing on WordPress.
 And then simply proxy the images from Nginx like below.

+If you use the configuration below.
+The web server will check for the files through the URL and in the end will forward to imgix.com automatically constructing the url of the imgix bucket as the following:

+-> $domain.imgix.net
+-> if your website domain is `caffeina.com` then your imgix bucket would be `caffeina.com.imgix.net`

+Remember that the configuration accepts any domain name but the imgix bucket will only work with one so this is not ideal.

 ```lua
 server {
   # ...